tarantool/tarantool/doc/sphinx/dev_guide/building_documentation.rst

 -------------------------------------------------------------------------------
                              Building Documentation
 -------------------------------------------------------------------------------

-After building and testing your local instance of Tarantool, you can build a local version of this documentation to contribute to it.
+After building and testing your local instance of Tarantool, you can build a local version of this documentation and contribute to it.

-Documentation is based on python-based Sphinx generator.
+Documentation is based on the python-based Sphinx generator.
 So, make sure to install all python modules indicated in the BUILDING FROM SOURCE (http://tarantool.org/doc/dev_guide/building_from_source.html) section of this documentation.
 The procedure below implies that you already took those steps and successfully tested your instance of Tarantool.

  1. Build a local version of the existing documentation package.

-Run the following set of commands (the example below shows the set for Ubuntu OS, but the precedure is similar for other supported OS's):
+Run the following set of commands (the example below is based on Ubuntu OS, but the precedure is similar for other supported OS's):

    .. code-block:: bash